Nominations Are OpenSubmit a Nomination

 - Nominees must be a member of ISPOR in good standing for at least 5 years.

 - Deceased persons are not eligible for the award.
 However, should the recipient die prior to receiving the award, it may be presented posthumously.

 - A candidate may only be nominated for 1 major ISPOR award in a year.

 Nominations may be made by any ISPOR member.
 Members may nominate more than 1 person.
 All nominations must include: a letter of recommendation indicating the reason for nomination; the nominee’s contribution to the Society and its mission; and the nominee's curriculum vitae.

-The recipient will receive the award at the Awards Banquet at the ISPOR Annual Conference.
+The recipient will receive the award at the Awards Ceremony at the ISPOR Conference.
 The recipient will receive the following:

 Marilyn Dix Smith Leadership Award Recipients